anpawo/Mary/Documentation/Formal description of our language's grammar.md

 ; Refers to a specific struct type by its name.

 <body> ::= (<whitespace> <statement> <whitespace>)+
+; The body of a function contains one or more statements separated by whitespace.

 <statement> ::= <declaration> | <binary_expression> | <control_structure> | <return_statement>